Alzheimer's disease and related dementias

 The Alzheimer's Association estimates 14 million Americans will have Alzheimer’s disease by 2050, with many more affected by other forms of dementia.

 Currently there are no medications or other interventions that definitively prevent, treat or cure these conditions and medical professionals are unable to diagnose the disease before symptoms occur.

-Scientists are evaluating whether strategies like exercise, changes in food habits, maintaining relationships with friends and family or “brain games” can prevent or slow Alzheimer’s disease or related conditions.
-Theses activities also could improve quality of life for the person with memory loss and the care partner.
-The medical field is still learning about this disease, and health professionals' knowledge and understanding continues to grow as research, technology and clinical practices evolve.
+Scientists are evaluating whether strategies like exercise, changes in food habits, maintaining relationships with friends and family, or brain games can prevent or slow Alzheimer’s disease or related conditions.
+These activities also could improve quality of life for the person with memory loss and the care partner.
+The medical field is still learning about this disease, and health professionals' knowledge and understanding continues to grow as research, technology, and clinical practices evolve.

 Minnesota Board on Aging – The Minnesota Board on Aging is the state aging agency for Minnesota.
 Find resources for caregivers and older adults, including information on housing, advance care planning, insurance, prescription help and other social services related to aging across the state.
 Legislative reports can be found on the Alzheimer's Disease Working Group page, as well as information about upcoming working group meetings.

-Alzheimer's Association - Minnesota-North Dakot Chapter - This is the local chapter of the Alzheimer’s Association and can help connect people with education programs, support groups, advocacy opportunities and care resources.
+Alzheimer's Association - Minnesota-North Dakota Chapter - This is the local chapter of the Alzheimer’s Association and can help connect people with education programs, support groups, advocacy opportunities and care resources.